Adding Borders Using CSS

 Border Styles

-The border-radius property lets you create rounded corners without the need for images or additional markup.
+The border-radius property creates rounded corners without the need for images or additional markup.
 For example,

 The border-radius property can be applied to all elements, except the table element when the border-collapse property is set to collapse.

-When you put a border, you often add breathing room, white space, between the border and what's inside it.
-The CSS padding property changes how close the text will come to the inside edge of the border.
-Padding can be added to move the text farther away from its borders.
+When you put a border, you often add breathing room ot padding between the border and content.
+The padding property changes how close the text will come to the inside edge of the border.
 Padding can be applied to any element, regardless of whether it has borders, in order to move that element's contents.

 For example,